-Some Much to Discover & Explore in Tuscany
+Some Much to Discover & Explore on a Tuscany Vacation

 Tuscany is the center of Italy—its culture, its food and wine, and its major attractions.
 While you’re our guests, we’ll help you see and do the things that are high on your priority list.
 Tuscan Women Cook is the original total immersion cooking school in Montefollonico since 2000.

 Tuscany is a region of tremendous geographical and cultural diversity.
 It is composed of nine provinces, most of them along ancient boundaries.
 Each Tuscan city maintains its historical uniqueness and charm.

 Within a short drive of Montefollonico, you’ll be able to visit many towns—large and small—that are rich in history and culture.
 Here’s a sample.

 An architectural jewel set in the magnificent open countryside.
 By papal decree in 1462, Pope Pius II decided to rebuild the village of his birth and commissioned Bernardo Rossellino to the task.
 Also famous for the world’s best Pecorino cheeses.

 Famed for its Vino Nobile di Montepulciano wine.
 The Etruscan town’s central square, the Piazza Grande, is as beautiful as any in Italy.
 The spectacular San Biagio church sits just below the town at the far end of a long avenue of tall cypress trees.

 Fragrant hedges of colorful roses line the endless rows of vineyards parading up and down the low slung hills.
 The area produces one of the world’s best wines—Brunello di Montalcino.